clhenrick/portfolio/pages/cv.md

 *Summer, 2010 and Spring, 2011*
 San Francisco, CA

-Assisted [GreenInfo](http://www.greeninfo.org/) with its mission of providing quality and affordable GIS analysis and cartographic services to public interest groups and governmental organizations within California and the U.S.
+Assisted [GreenInfo Nework](http://www.greeninfo.org/) with its mission of providing quality and affordable GIS analysis and cartographic products to public interest groups and governmental organizations.

+- Executed a historic & current habitat suitability analysis of the Black-Backed Woodpecker for the John Muir Foundation utilizing model builder with USGS Landfire, Land Cover, and public lands data.
 - Utilized Arc Map 9.x / 10.x to assist in the production of confidential priority acquisition area series maps for Save the Redwoods League.
-- Created 3 offset CMYK print maps for Sustainable Conservation's Partners in Restoration Program.
+- Created 3 offset CMYK print maps for Sustainable Conservation's Partners in Restoration Program using ArcGIS and Adobe Illustrator.
 - Updated and edited an atlas for Protect Wild California's conservation easements and land acquisitions.
-- Executed a historical habitat suitability analysis of the Black-Backed Woodpecker for the John Muir Foundation utilizing model builder with USGS Landfire, Land Cover, and public lands data.
 - Contributed outreach to various California land trusts for the California Protected Areas Database (CPAD).

 ### Steve Spindler Cartography